-Directors of the Corporation who were employees of the Corporation or one of its subsidiaries received no separate compensation for their services as directors in 1996.
-Other than Messrs.
-Johnson, Wickersham and Wisehart, directors of the Corporation who were not employees received no compensation for attending meetings of the Corporation's Board; however, they were paid an annual retainer of \$3,100 and \$225 for each meeting of First Merchants' Board of Directors that they attended in 1996.
-In addition, they were paid \$225 per meeting for attending meetings of the Executive Committee and the other committees of the Corporation's or First Merchants' Board of Directors.
+Directors of the Corporation who were employees of the Corporation or one of its subsidiaries received no separate compensation for their services as directors in 1997.
+Directors of the Corporation who were not employees were paid an annual retainer of \$3,400 and \$300 for each meeting of the Corporation's Board of Directors that they attended in 1997.
+In addition, they were paid \$225 per meeting for attending meetings of the Executive Committee and other committees of the Board of Directors of the Corporation or First Merchants.
 The Chairman of the Executive Committee was paid an additional \$175 and the chairmen of the other committees were paid an additional \$75 for each meeting over which they presided.
-Messrs.
-Johnson, Wickersham and Wisehart were paid an annual retainer of \$3,100 by the Corporation, \$300 for each meeting of the Corporation's Board of Directors, and \$225 for each meeting of the Corporation's committees that they attended in 1996.
-Messrs.
-Johnson's and Wickersham's retainers were prorated to reflect their partial year's service as directors of Corporation since August 1996 and November 1996, respectively.
-Mr. Johnson was paid a retainer of \$8,400 and a bonus of \$900, and he received life insurance coverage in the amount of \$50,000, for his service as a director and Chairman of the Executive Committee of Union County in 1996.

-Mr. Wickersham was paid a retainer of \$4,200 for his service as a director and Chairman of the Board of Directors of the Corporation's wholly-owned subsidiary, Randolph County Bank ("Randolph County"), and Randolph County paid him \$350 for each Board meeting and \$50 for each Loan Committee meeting that he attended in 1996.
-Mr. Wisehart received \$6,560 for serving as Chairman of the Board of Directors of the Corporation's wholly-owned subsidiary, First United Bank ("First United"), and First United paid him \$250 per month for attendance at Board of Directors' meetings, \$500 per month for serving on its Executive Committee and \$400 per month for serving on its Loan Workout Committee in 1996.
-Mr. Wisehart was also covered by First United's health insurance plan.
+For his services as a director and Chairman of the Executive Committee of Union County, Mr. Johnson was paid a retainer of \$4,200 during the first 6 months of 1997.
+During the last 6 months, he was paid a retainer of \$2,100 and \$350 for each Board and Executive Committee meeting he attended.
+Union County also paid him a bonus of \$900 and provided him life insurance coverage in the amount of \$50,000 for these services.
+Mr. Wickersham was paid a retainer of \$4,200 for his services as a director and Chairman of the Board of Directors of the Corporation's wholly-owned subsidiary, Randolph County Bank ("Randolph County"), and Randolph County paid him \$350 for each Board meeting and \$50 for each committee meeting that he attended in 1997.

-Under the provisions of the 1994 Stock Option Plan, on July 1, 1996 options to purchase shares of the Corporation's common stock were granted to the non-employee directors of the Corporation.
-Each option is for 600 shares at an option price of \$25 per share, the market price on the date of the grants.
+Under the provisions of the 1994 Stock Option Plan, on July 1, 1997 options to purchase shares of the Corporation's common stock were granted to the non-employee directors of the Corporation.
+Each option is for 600 shares at an option price of \$31.25 per share, the market price on the date of the grants.

-First Merchants maintains an unfunded deferred compensation plan which gives each director of First Merchants an annual election to defer the receipt of director's fees from First Merchants.
+The Corporation maintains an unfunded deferred compensation plan which gives each director an annual election to defer the receipt of director's fees.
 Any amounts reflected in a director's account under the plan are credited with interest at a rate equal to First Merchants' 18-month variable rate IRA account rate.
 Payments are made or begun when the individual ceases to be a director of either First Merchants or the Corporation.
-During 1996, 3 of the Corporation's directors, including one current director, participated in the plan, deferring fees totalling \$34,425.
-The Corporation adopted an unfunded deferred compensation plan, effective January 1, 1997, which gives each director of the Corporation an annual election to defer the receipt of director's fees from the Corporation.
-The plan's provisions are the same as those contained in First Merchants' plan.
+During 1997, one (1) of the Corporation's directors participated in the plan, deferring fees totaling \$7,300.